C.J. Uzomah Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 - So far this season, 9.0% of the 145 passes thrown by his team have gone Uzomah's way.

-- The Bengals, who rank 18th in the NFL in points scored, have attempted a pass 53.5% of the time while running the ball 46.5% of the time.
+- The Bengals have thrown the ball in 53.5% of their plays from scrimmage this year while running the ball 46.5% of the time.
+This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Lions.